breandan/cstk/README.md

 Experiments are mostly self-contained.
 Each Gradle task corresponds to a single experiment.
 They have been tested on JDK 17.

-### MiniGitHub construction
+### Mining software repositories

+Tokens for accessing the [GitHub](https://docs.github.com/en/rest/reference/search) and [GitLab](https://docs.github.com/en/rest/reference/search) developer APIs should be placed in the `.ghtoken` and `.gltoken` files, respectively.

-First sample some random repositories from GitHub:
+The following comment will sample some repositories from GitHub, GitLab, Google Code:

 ```bash
 ./gradlew sampleRepos